Vyral/shannon-doser/_posts/Listings/2020-08-14-new-on-the-market--better-than-new-gorgeous-6-bedroom-shawnee-home-with-office.md

 Ascend the curved staircase with stunning iron spindles to the primary bedroom level where all four large bedrooms feature en-suite baths, walk-in closets and vaulted ceilings.
 All secondary bedrooms are also pre-wired for ceiling fans.
 Through double doors is the impressive master suite showcasing a geometric recessed tray ceiling with accent lighting and refreshing lighted ceiling fan.
 Another set of double doors opens to the magnificent en-suite master bath highlighting a luxe tiled shower room with three shower heads, relaxing whirlpool tub, huge walk-in closet, a double granite vanity, and large tile flooring.&nbsp;

 The second and third bedrooms feature private vanity areas and a shared Jack-and-Jill bath with a shower over tub.
-The fourth bedroom includes an attached private bath with a shower over tub. &nbsp;You will also appreciate the convenient bedroom level laundry room with plumbing ready to go for a second sink.
+The fourth bedroom includes an attached private bath with a shower over tub.
+You will also appreciate the convenient bedroom level laundry room with plumbing ready to go for a second sink.

 Take the curved staircase downstairs to the newly finished lower level.
 The rec room highlights contemporary flooring, a full wet bar featuring gray cabinetry, granite counters with undermount sink, full tile backsplash, and dishwasher.
 There are built-in ceiling speakers (7 total) for a home theater/audio in the media room with built-ins.
 The 6th bedroom and the 5th full bath with a tiled walk-in shower are also on this lower level.